-Before coming to Berkeley, I graduated with a B.Sc. in Physics from the Massachusetts Institute of Technology in 2018.
-At MIT, I worked with Josh Winn and Nevin Weinberg on the search for orbital decay in exoplanets.
+I completed my PhD in 2024 from the Department of Astronomy at University of California Berkeley working with Alex Filippenko and Wenbin Lu.
+Prior to that, I graduated in 2018 with a B.S. in Physics from MIT, where I worked with Josh Winn and Nevin Weinberg on the search for orbital decay in exoplanets.

 Contact